Aging

 (800)-487-4889 (TTY)

-The Behavioral Health Treatment Services Locator is a confidential and anonymous source of information for persons seeking treatment facilities in the United States or U.S. Territories for substance abuse/addiction and/or mental health problems.
+The Behavioral Health Treatment Services Locator is a confidential and anonymous source of information for persons seeking treatment facilities in the United States or U.S. Territories for substance abuse/addiction and mental health problems.

 The Recovery Village

-633 Umatilla Blvd.Umatilla, FL 32784(844) 229-2468 With 2.5 million seniors struggling with a drug or alcohol problem in the U.S., elderly substance abuse grows more severe every day, and yet the understanding of and response to this health crisis is seriously lagging.
-To get seniors the help they need, it is imperative to know how and why the elderly use medications and other drugs, and which options for rehab care are the most successful for them.
+633 Umatilla Blvd.Umatilla, FL 32784(844) 229-2468 With 2.5 million seniors struggling with a drug or alcohol problem in the U.S., elderly substance abuse grows more severe daily.
+Yet, the understanding of and response to this health crisis is seriously lagging.
+To get seniors the help they need, it is imperative to know how and why the elderly use medications and other drugs and which options for rehab care are the most successful for them.
 Senior substance use disorders can be treated, and recovery is possible for anyone, no matter their age.

 Alzheimer’s Disease